kokkos/kokkos-core-wiki/docs/source/API/containers/Offset-View.rst

 ``OffsetView``
 ==============

-.. role:: cpp(code)
+.. role:: cppkokkos(code)
-   :language: cpp
+	:language: cppkokkos

 The OffsetView is in the Experimental namespace.

 Sometimes, it is advantageous to have the indices of an array begin at something other than zero.
 In this case, an OffsetView may be used.

 Construction
 ------------

 An OffsetView must have a label, and at least one dimension.
 Only runtime extents are supported, but otherwise the semantics of an OffsetView are similar to those of a View.

 .. code-block:: cpp